AlexandraKazak/stepik_auto_tests_course/README.md

 homework for the course
 follow the link and be happy https://stepik.org

-I updated this file for test
+I updated this file for test!!